Staged Evolution of Hybrid AI

 - Homo Computerus Literus

 Although very few people live totally outside the influence of computers, the former sub-group still accounts for a large percentage of the population.
 The lives of this group are affected by computers and may even be dependent on them, but they are effectively computer illiterate.
 However, the growth rate of the latter sub-group is growing in comparison to the former.
 As of 2008, it is estimated that there are a billion computers in use worldwide, estimated to increase to 2 billion by 2015, from which literacy, and dependency, is expanding rapidly to every corner of the globe.
-This ignores the ever-growing number of today's generation that appear to be permanently attached to their I-phones!
+However, this possibly ignores the ever-growing number of today's generation that appear to be permanently attached to their I-phones!

 Catalyst for Change: Human genome; DNA research